kyleshank/docs/plugin-intro.md

 ## Getting Started

+> {tip} Use [pluginfactory.io] to create your plugin’s scaffolding with just a few clicks.

 ### Preparation

 Before you begin working on a plugin, you need to decide on a few things: